Quito: Colonial period

-Republican Ecuador
+Republican Period

-In 1833 members of the Society of Free Inhabitants of Quito were assassinated by the government after they conspired against it.
-On 6 March 1845 the Marcist Revolution began.
+In 1833, members of the Society of Free Inhabitants of Quito were assassinated by the government after they conspired against it.
+On 6 March 1845, the Marcist Revolution began.
 In 1875 the country's president, Gabriel García Moreno, was assassinated in Quito.
 Two years later, in 1877, Archbishop José Ignacio Checa y Barba was killed by poison while celebrating Mass in Quito.

-In 1882 insurgents rose up against the regime of dictator Ignacio de Veintimilla.
+In 1882, insurgents rose up against the regime of dictator Ignacio de Veintimilla.
 However, this did not end the violence that was occurring throughout the country.
-On 9 July 1883 the liberal commander Eloy Alfaro participated in the Battle of Guayaquil, and after further conflict he became the president of Ecuador on 4 September 1895.
+On 9 July 1883, the liberal commander Eloy Alfaro participated in the Battle of Guayaquil, and after further conflict he became the president of Ecuador on 4 September 1895.
 Upon completing his second term in 1911, he moved to Europe.
 He returned to Ecuador in 1912 and attempted to return to power unsuccessfully; he was arrested on 28 January 1912, and imprisoned, then lynched by a mob that stormed the prison.
 His body was dragged through the streets of Quito to a city park, where it was burned.

-In 1932 the Four Days' War broke out.
+In 1932, the Four Days' War broke out.
 This was a civil war that followed the election of Neptalí Bonifaz and the subsequent realization that he carried a Peruvian passport.
-On 12 February 1949 a realistic broadcast of H. G. Wells' novel The War of the Worlds led to citywide panic, and the deaths of more than twenty people who died in fires set by mobs.
+On 12 February 1949, a realistic broadcast of H. G. Wells' novel The War of the Worlds led to citywide panic, and the deaths of more than twenty people who died in fires set by mobs.

+The historic center Quito was established as a UNESCO World Heritage Site in 1978, on the inaugural UNESCO session dedicated to the World Heritage.

 21st century

-In 2011 the city's population was 2,239,191 people.
-Since 2002 the city has been renewing its historic center.
-The old airport, built on filling in a lagoon, was closed to air traffic on 19 February 2013.
-The area was redeveloped as the "Parque Bicentenario" (Bicentenary Park).
-The new Mariscal Sucre International Airport, 45 minutes from central Quito, opened to air traffic on 20 February 2013.
+In 2011, the city's population was 2,239,191 people.
+Since 2002, the city has been renewing its historic center.
+The old airport was closed to air traffic on 19 February 2013.
+The area was redeveloped as "Parque Bicentenario" (Bicententennial Park).
+The new Mariscal Sucre International Airport, a 45-minute drive from central Quito, opened to air traffic on 20 February 2013.

 During 2003 and 2004, the bus lines of the Metrobus (Ecovia) were constructed, traversing the city from the north to the south.
 Many avenues and roads were extended and enlarged, depressed passages were constructed, and roads were restructured geometrically to increase the flow of traffic.
-A new subway system is under construction.
+A new subway system opened with one line on 1 December 2023.

+In 2023, presidential candidate Fernando Villavicencio was assassinated after a rally in Quito.

+In 2025, a landslide caused a water pipe to break, disrupting water access for 400,000 residents, or 13% of Quito's population, and causing the worst water crisis in 25 years.